Thought-Provoking Questions That Will Light A Fire Under You and 9 Ways To Stay Motivated

 Here are nine ways to stay motivated to eat healthy and reach your goals for the next 12 months and beyond.

 If you’ve made a resolution to eat healthily and exercise more, you’re not alone.
 Losing weight and exercising are two of the most common New Year’s resolutions.
 But as time passes, it’s easy to forget your resolutions and your new nutrition plan — Any time of the year!
 And then what?
 Your bad habits creep back in, even after all of that hard work.
 Try just ONE of these ways to stay motivated and get back on your bike!

 1. Have a Weigh-in

-STOP weigh yourself every day or every other day, the scale is the enemy.
+STOP weighing yourself every day or every other day, the scale is the enemy.
 Honey, you know if you ate well, drank enough water and got your moderate exercise in for the day.
 Instead, grab your phone and snap pix every 2 weeks and jump on the scale at that time as well.
-Focus on food not the needle on the scale.
+Focus on food, not the needle on the scale.

 2. Put Money Down

 Hire a personal trainer, or health coach or join a group to help you reach your fitness and nutrition goals.
 Or pay for extra fitness classes at the gym.
 You need to truly invest in your success.
 When you pay for something, you’re more willing to commit to it.
 Consider it your holiday present to yourself. — Hey every day is your birthday according to my client, Jay Weisberg. :))